The Educators of Centreville District

 Rosie M. Buckley

 Rose May "Rosie" Buckley was born in Clifton, Virginia, on October 19, 1893, to Wilton Buckley, a farmer, and Cora Linn Carper, a schoolteacher.
-Rosie was a younger sister of Rush Buckley, a Lee District schoolteacher.
+Rosie was a younger sister of Rush Buckley, a Lee District teacher.
 Rosie taught in the Centreville School District at Legato (1912), Compton (1914), and Centreville (1915-16).
 She married Dewey Wiegel of Sardis, Ohio, in 1918.

 Minnie Beckwith Hughes

 Minnie Elizabeth (Beckwith) Hughes was born on December 7, 1871, in Clifton, Virginia, to Alfred Beckwith and his wife Methelda "Fannie" Curtis, both of whom had formerly been enslaved.
-Minnie attended the Clifton “Colored” public school which was held in the Primitive Baptist Church in Clifton, until around 1878, when a one-room schoolhouse was constructed.
+Minnie attended the Clifton “Colored” public school, which was held in the Primitive Baptist Church in Clifton, until around 1878, when a one-room schoolhouse was constructed.
 In those days, the students used slate boards and chalk instead of paper and pencils and sat in rows on long benches.

-I attended this school until I was almost 15.
-Finally, the teacher, who had been there several years, told my father I had learned all I was ever going to learn there.
-There were no secondary schools readily available.
-At this time, I stopped school and went to work.
-Much of the time I worked at a hotel which was then in Clifton.
 I continued to desire for an education and a means to obtain one.
 Finally, in 1890, a new teacher came to Clifton and boarded with my family.
 She was a graduate of Hampton Institute in Hampton, Virginia.
 I immediately applied for the fall term beginning in 1891.
 I then had almost a year to work and save.
 My trip to Hampton was an exciting one, for this was my first, long trip from home and I went by train and boat.

-In 1894, Minnie began student teaching at the Hughesville School which was once located on Hope Park Road near Popes Head Road in the Centreville District.
-She graduated from Hampton Institute (now Hampton University in Hampton, Virginia) in 1896, and returned to Fairfax County, where she taught school at Hortontown (Centreville), Burke Station (Pearson), and Clifton.
 On October 15, 1902, she married Philip Edward Hughes in Falls Church.
 At the end of the 1902-03 school year, Minnie stopped teaching so that she could start a family.
 She returned to teaching in 1909, first at the Black Rock (Cub Run) School near Centreville, then at the Hughesville School from 1911 to 1916, after which she transferred to the town of Fairfax’s school for African-American children.

-When thinking back over my teaching career, I have innumerable memories.
-Until the thirties, I drove a horse and buggy to school.
-For years I started the fire at school.
-On Fridays, the other children helped with the cleaning.
-At the time of my retirement my salary was $65.00 (per month).
-I remember the great preparations and the activities of the Field Days, the last day of school, spelling bees, the league meetings, the county teachers’ meetings, sending someone for water, the continual lengthening of the school term, and my girls being more studious than my boys.
-Mostly, however, I remember the students and their parents.
 During my career, I often thought of the lines: “I shot an arrow into the air.
 It fell to earth I know not where.”
 A teacher daily shoots the arrow of knowledge and hopes it will find its mark in the hearts and minds of the students.
 Frequently the evidence of its having found its mark is not apparent for years.

 Minnie Beckwith Hughes lived to be 103 years old.
 She is buried at Clifton Union Cemetery.
 You can learn more about Ms. Hughes in this Fare Facs Gazette article.